Gatheru-rose/rose_bioinformatics_intern/README.md

 ### **What I need to do**

-**Milestones:**
+*Milestones
  1. Be conversant with programming languages that are essential in genome analysis.
  2. Ability to analyze and interpret genomic data.
  3. Advance in my research career by acquiring fellowships and opportunities.

 **Steps to achieve the milestones**